A Lower Bound for the Number of Linear Regions of Ternary ReLU Regression Neural Networks: Preliminaries

-Here, $n_0$ and $n_L$ represent the dimensions of input and output, respectively, and $\bm \theta$ represents all parameters $\{ (\bm W^{(l)}, \bm b^{(l)}) \}_{l=1}^L$ of the NN.
+Here, $n_0$ and $n_L$ represent the dimensions of input and output, respectively, and $\bm \theta$ represents all parameters $\{ \bm W^{(l)} \}_{l=1}^L$ of the NN.
 In this paper, we only deal with regression NNs where the final layer is a linear function.
 The nonlinear function $\bm g^{(l)}$ is called an activation function.
-In particular, we call regression NNs that use the following ReLU or identity function as the activation function $\bm g^{(l)}$ ReLU Regression NNs in this paper.
+In particular, we call regression NNs that use the following ReLU function for all the activation functions ReLU Regression NNs in this paper.